pbeza/praca-magisterska/doc/man/myscm-srv.man.1.md

 -c *FILE*, \--config=*FILE*
 :   Read `myscm-srv` configuration from specified *FILE* instead of default
     `/etc/myscm-srv/config.ini` file.
-This file determines e.g. logging options, SSL certificate path that is used to digitally sign the myscm system image and more.
+This file determines e.g. logging options, SSL certificate path that is used to digitally sign the mySCM system image and more.

 \--ssl-cert=*PATH*